Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Catfishing Tips

-1. Live bait is what blues and flatheads like, especially fish.
+1. Live bait is what blues and flatheads like especially fish.
+This is one of the best catfishing tips to implement.

 2. Blues, channels, and flatheads are low-light predators and they depend on smell more than sight.